JonathanWThom/opener/README.md

 # Opener

-Quickly open and close the applications you use everyday.
+Quickly open and close the applications you use every day.

 ### Installation